Low Back Pain

 For most people with back pain, a specific cause can’t be found.
 However, the most common cause of low back pain is muscle or ligament strains.
 If back pain comes on suddenly, it’s usually a sign of a muscle tear, sprained ligament, or disc problem.
 A slipped disc occurs when pressure on a disc causes it to bulge or rupture, pushing cartilage sideways.
 The cartilage presses on the spinal cord nerves, causing intense pain.

 Many conditions such as osteoporosis, osteoarthritis, fibromyalgia, ankylosing spondylitis, and spinal stenosis can cause back pain.
+Infections in the spine may also be a cause.
 Pregnancy can also cause back pain because of the extra body weight, changes in muscle and ligament firmness, and because the baby’s head can compress the mother’s spinal nerves.
 Overweight people are also more prone to back pain due to poorer posture and the extra strain that increased body weight places on discs and muscle.

 Some medical problems (e.g., gallbladder disease, stomach problems) cause back pain.
 When pain is felt at a place in the body different from the injured or diseased part where the pain is expected to be, it is called "referred pain."